Our Team

 Brady Cline – Research Technician / btcline@email.unc.edu

 Brady was born in Connecticut and grew up in Georgia.
 He attended the University of North Georgia where he earned a B.S. in Biology with a minor in Chemistry.
 While at UNG, he studied sea urchin skeletal development with Dr. Meg Smith and Dr. Shane Webb.
 Continuing with the developmental biology theme, Brady moved to Cincinnati, Ohio after graduating to study vertebrate segmentation and somitogenesis in Zebrafish models with Dr. Ertugrul Ozbudak at Cincinnati Children’s Hospital.
 There, he participated in projects studying protein-protein interactions in vivo.
-Outside of lab he enjoys reading, watching movies, and cooking.
+Outside of lab, he enjoys reading, watching movies, and cooking.

-Betty Fan – Undergraduate Researcher / wfan9@unc.edu
+Betty Fan – Research Technician / wfan9@unc.edu

 Oli – Visiting Scientist / digital detoxing